Isospectral Reductions of Non-negative Matrices: Introduction

-The recently developed theory of Isospectral Transformations (IT) of matrices and networks allowed for advances in various areas and led to several surprising results \cite{webb14,BDT22,shu18,BSW19,torres14,DT20,KSSW20,Flat21,Rall20,RMSP23,SW19}.
+The recently developed theory of Isospectral Transformations (IT) of matrices and networks allows for advances in various areas and has led to several surprising results \cite{webb14, baraviera22, shu18, bunimovich19, torres14, duarte20, kempton20, morfonios21, rontgen20,rontgen23, smith19}.
 The theory of isospectral transformations was initially aimed at reduction (i.e. simplification) of networks, while keeping all the information about the spectrum of their weighted adjacency, Laplace, or other matrices.
 However, it turns out that all the information about the eigenvectors of these matrices also gets preserved under ITs \cite{torres14,shu18}.
 The eigenvectors of the reduced matrix are bijective projections of the eigenvectors of the original matrix and we have formulas to reconstruct the original eigenvectors from the reduced eigenvectors.

 Therefore it is natural to ask if we can efficiently use the reductions to compute the stationary measure of a large stochastic matrix in a Markov chain.
 The main goal of the present paper is to investigate this question.

-We define isospectral reductions first (section 2), then introduce various measurements involving the eigenvalues of a stochastic matrix (section 3).
-A new computational scheme is proposed for the computation of stationary measures for stochastic matrices using isospectral reduction (section 4).
+The paper is organized as follows.
+We define isospectral reductions first (Section 2), then introduce various measurements involving the eigenvalues of a stochastic matrix, including the diameter semi-norm which measures the variation of the columns of a stochastic matrix (Section 3).
+We show that the reduction of a stochastic matrix is still a stochastic matrix and the diameter semi-norm decreases after reduction.
+We also show that for bi-stochastic matrices the Gershgorin region, which traps the eigenvalues of a matrix by disks around its diagonal entries, shrinks in disk sizes after isospectral reductions.
+This agrees with the results in \cite{webb12}.
+A new computational scheme is proposed for the computation of stationary measures for stochastic matrices using isospectral reduction (Section 4).
 We run numerical experiments to compare this new scheme with traditional methods.
-The new scheme is faster and more accurate for stochastic matrices with multiple eigenvalues close to 1.
-To understand this process better, we construct various examples of stochastic matrices that become positive (all entries are positive) after reduction (section 5).
-We then show that the reduction of a stochastic matrix is still a stochastic matrix; the semi-norm, which measures how much the columns of a stochastic matrix vary in value, decreases after reduction (section 6).
-While the semi-norm is an upper bound for the second largest eigenvalue of a stochastic matrix, they may not be equal.
-We also show that for bi-stochastic matrices the Gershgorin region, which traps the eigenvalues of a matrix by disks around its diagonal entries, shrinks in disk sizes after isospectral reductions.
+Our experiments indicate that the new scheme is faster and more accurate for large stochastic matrices with one or more eigenvalues close to 1.
+In Section 5, we construct various examples of stochastic matrices that become positive (all entries are positive) after reduction, which correlates to the decrease in the diameter semi-norm.
+In Section 6 we discuss our results and further research directions.